spinofsf/SDC-Traffic-sign-classifier/README.md

 ![alt text](./writeup_images/image_proc.png)

-These three processing steps are sufficient to get reasonably good validation and test accuracies (>95%).
+These three processing steps are sufficient to get reasonably good validation and test accuracies.
+When experimenting, it was observed that even just normalization gives >95% accuracies on the test set as well.
 Further areas to explore are in augmenting the data, especially the techniques below can be quite easily implemented.
 1. Flipping each image along the vertical axis
 2. Changing the angle of the images